Fort Sam Houston Housing

 Area Weather & Climate

-San Antonio is ideal for fans of warm weather.
-Mild year-round with a semi tropical climate, the “hot months” are typically May through September, with the wetter season from April to October.
-You will still need a jacket, as there can be some cold days and even freezing weather during the winter months.
+The San Antonio area is ideal for fans of warm weather.
+Mild year-round with a semi-tropical climate, the "hot months" are typically May through September, with the wetter season from April to October.
+There can be some colder days and even freezing weather during the winter months.

-The area’s weather is affected by the Edwards Plateau to the northwest and the Gulf Coastal Plains to the southeast.
-Sunshine is the norm, with more than 60% of days clear or partly cloudy.
-Bluebonnet season in the spring, when the state flower dots the sides of roadways and fields, turns all the outdoors into a portrait studio.
-Thunderstorms are not uncommon in the late spring and summer, and the area has been known to have a rare sleet or ice storm during the winter months.
+The northwestern Edwards Plateau and the southeastern Gulf Coastal Plains affect the area's weather.
+Sunshine is the norm, with over 60% of days clear or partly cloudy.
+Bluebonnet season in the spring, and the state flower dots the sides of roadways and fields.
+Thunderstorms are common in the late spring and summer, and occasionally there's a rare sleet or ice storm during the winter.

 JBSA- Fort Sam Houston Area Schools

-The San Antonio area is vast and diverse, and schooling choices in the area reflect that.
-The city’s public schools are administered by various San Antonio-area Independent School Districts.
-Learn more about these school districts, along with information about neighboring county and city school districts at the Bexar County website
+The San Antonio area is vast and diverse, and the local schooling choices reflect that.
+The city’s public schools are administered by various San Antonio area Independent School Districts.
+Learn more about these school districts, along with information about neighboring county and city school districts, on the Bexar County website.

 Fort Sam Houston Independent School District (ISD) serves children of military personnel residing on Fort Sam Houston and Camp Bullis.
 Active duty military parents assigned to Fort Sam Houston, but who are not living on base, can apply for their children to enroll in the district as transfer students in grades Pre-K through 12th grade.
 FSHISD is one of three military school districts in Texas, all located in San Antonio, whose boundaries are within the military installation they serve: Fort Sam Houston, Lackland AFB, and Randolph AFB.